ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 <h5> Case 2 </h5>
 Circular or Non-circular Sequences
-Query parameters : NIL
+Query parameters : NA
-Checksum Algorithm : MD5 (or truncated SHA512 if supported by the server)
+Checksum Algorithm : MD5
-`Accept : text/vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
+Request Header: Accept
 **Conditions** : first-byte-spec = 0 and last-byte-spec => size of - 1
-**Description** : Complete sequence will be retrieved no matter the type (circular/non-circular) hence ignoring the Range header.
+**Description** : Complete sequence will be retrieved regardless of the type (circular or non-circular) hence ignoring the Range header.
 Size of the sequence is 230218

 ```